-Because people spend the majority of their time indoors, healthy air quality should be a top priority — and may not be something you’ve previously thought about.
-However, if you’re looking to add a breath of fresh air to your home, say hello to your new best friend: an indoor plant.
+Add a breath of fresh air to your home this year and say hello to your new best friend: an indoor plant.
 Not only are plants easy to maintain and one of the best ways to remove toxins, but indoor plants that clean the air are also stylish.
-Consider adding one of these humble houseplants to your abode, and you’ll be right on trend with décor and the environment.

 Known for absorbing formaldehyde like a pro, as well as reducing airborne mold by 94 percent, English Ivy is even the No. 1 air purifier according to NASA.
 Goodbye allergies and hello easy breathing.
 This fast-growing climbing vine is incredibly easy to grow and adaptable to most conditions.
 If you’re in need of living room wall décor ideas, try English Ivy as a hanging plant.